However if you connected your Shopify Messenger channel before Oct 6th, you're in luck and will still have the opt-in checked by default

 Abandoned cart apps all take the same approach of emailing your visitors.
 But they all have very low open rates and even lower click-thru rates.
 With FB Messenger, you'll see open rates in the 70-80% range.

-If I keep my abandoned cart email app, won't my abandoners see 2 messages (one on email and one on Facebook) if they leave their email address?
+If I keep my abandoned cart email app, won't my abandoners see 2 sets of messages (one on email and one on Facebook) if they leave their email address?

 Yes.
-Folks like Ezra Firestone advocate for messaging potential customers on multiple channels.
-With email open rates in the 35% range, those abandoned cart messages from your abandoned cart email app are more likely to not get read.
-Facebook Messenger is getting 2-3x better open rates than email
+Best practice is to messaging abandoners on multiple channels.
+With email open rates in the 30% range, those abandoned cart messages from your abandoned cart email app are more likely to not get read.
+Facebook Messenger is getting 2-3x better open rates than email!

-Also keep in mind that the scenario you're asking about is a minority of abandoned carts.
+Also the scenario of getting both an email and an FB message is actually a minority of abandoned carts.
 Email can only be done on abandoned checkouts (where the visitor leaves her email address).
 FB Messenger Remarketing works on abandoned carts (where the checkout process hasn't started).
 Abandoned carts far exceed the number of abandoned checkouts.

 I'm seeing a lot more Facebook messages being sent than my abandoned checkout email app.
 Why?